brentbiglin/greater-commons-go/README.md

 ##### Goal

 My goal is to make a noticeable improvement in my drawing and sketching abilities, particularly for sketching prototypes and user scenarios.
 I will sketch and draw a set group of figures/subjects and document my progress and improvement each day.
+My stretch goal is to become proficient in drawing human faces confidently.

 ##### Materials